MichalLytek/type-graphql/docs/validation.md

 }
 ```

-Of course you can also create your own custom implementation of the `formatError` function provided to `ApolloServer` config options which will transform the `GraphQLError` with `ValidationError` array to the desired output format (e.g. `extensions.code = "ARGUMENT_VALIDATION_ERROR"`).
+Of course we can also create our own custom implementation of the `formatError` function provided in the `ApolloServer` config options which will transform the `GraphQLError` with a `ValidationError` array in the desired output format (e.g. `extensions.code = "ARGUMENT_VALIDATION_ERROR"`).

 ## Example